The Infamous Peralta Stones

 I think NOT!

 In reference to the FBI evaluation of the Stone Maps.
-I have have to admit that I have no idea if the FBI performed the evaluation or not, or if they sent them out for evaluation.
-I simply passed on a story that I heard told from Bob Corbin's Lips myself.
+I have to admit that I have no idea if the FBI performed the evaluation or not, or if they sent them out for evaluation.
+I simply passed on a story that I heard told from Bob Corbin's lips myself.
 I personally cannot testify to the truthfulness of the story, but I can tell you this.
 I have never seen his credibility disputed in the way Father Polzer's is above.

 Jim Hatt November 21, 2002

 First, I would like to commend Mr Botts for placing all this info on his site for all the rest of us to comment on.
 I am a little taken back however by the fact that everything presented by Mr Botts is in the negative.
 In other words he only seems to quote and give credence to those who believe the Peralta Stones are a hoax.
-So I commend Mr. Hatt also for pointing out all the flaws in the arguements presented by the doubters.
-I personall identify with Mr Hatt.
+So I commend Mr. Hatt also for pointing out all the flaws in the arguments presented by the doubters.
+I personally identify with Mr Hatt.
 I have spent the last 24 years decyphering the Spanish Code system as used in the New World and I can state without hesitation that the code used in the carved Peralta Stones are 100% genuine.
 The stones employ the Spanish Alphabet code, Their Bible code, their numbers code and their is a ample supply of their code words as well.
-It appears that Mr. Hatt is correct when he states that people who don,t understand the stones simply take the easy way out and call them phony.
+It appears that Mr. Hatt is correct when he states that people who don't understand the stones simply take the easy way out and call them phony.
 The Stones are genuine.

 Lou Layton Jan 7.
 2003

 You have a very nice web site.
 I am writing concerning two things, #1) the dutchman has been found, read about in the book by Charles Kenworthy titled "Treasure Secrets of the Lost Dutchman", (or something to that effect).
 The second reason I'm writing concerns the "horse" rock map.
-I scanned, very quickly, through your break down of the symbols and words, a couple of things hit me.
-First of all, the horse is a map in itself, its rump area represents two hills, and the tail represents a river or an arroya that flows around these hills, and once you get to this point of the map while out in the field, then the rest of the info on the rock comes into play, and helps to pin-point the mines.
+I scanned, very quickly, through your breakdown of the symbols and words, a couple of things hit me.
+First of all, the horse is a map in itself, its rump area represents two hills, and the tail represents a river or an arroya that flows around these hills, and once you get to this point of the map while out in the field, then the rest of the info on the rock comes into play, and helps to pinpoint the mines.
 There is a lot of info on this map and it's heavily coded.
 The word Pedro tells you that the book of Peter, in the bible, will help guide you in the final distance to the treasure/mine (the mines almost always contain the accumulated treasure of gold or silver or both).
 Once you find the triangle in the field, you are within a stones throw of the treasure.
 It should also be said that the horse itself gives a distance, or time span.
 It represents the beginning of the trail, which is, I believe, six or seven days from the treasure, the horse tells us this by its completeness, a horse with one leg is one day, two legs is two days, etc, etc..
 I don't recall exactly what time is represented by a complete horse, but it's either six or seven days.
-As you can imagine, some signs are mis-interpreted because of being wrongly identified, imagine what a stick horse petroglyph with one leg would look like ??????
+As you can imagine, some signs are misinterpreted because of being wrongly identified, imagine what a stick horse petroglyph with one leg would look like ??????
 Also, there are two books by Peter in the bible, but both are short, and it's been my experience that, once the chapter and verse are found in the field, both books say the same thing.
 2/1/03

 June 2004